-Russia has criminalised public expressions of LGBT identity and public advocacy of LGBT equality.
+In 2013, Russia criminalised public expressions of LGBT identity and public advocacy of LGBT equality, by invoking a ban on the promotion of “non-traditional sexual relations”.
 Simultaneously, the Russian police are doing little to stamp out a wave of horrific anti-gay violence.

-Coinciding with this state-sanctioned homophobia, Russia is hosting the Winter Olympics in February 2014 in the city of Sochi.
+Coinciding with this state-sanctioned homophobia, Russia is hosting the football World Cup in 2018.

 We need to stand together and support Russian LGBT people.
 The anti-gay laws are a violation of the Russian constitution and the European Convention on Human Rights, which Russia has signed and pledged to uphold.
-They are also incompatible with the Olympic Charter, which prohibits any form of discrimination.
+They are also incompatible with international football regulations, which prohibit any form of discrimination.

 The rising level of homophobic repression is one aspect of a wider attack on all civil and human rights by President Putin’s regime, including the victimisation of journalists and lawyers, state control of the media, suppression of peaceful protests, denial of workers’ rights and the arrest of opposition activists.

-It is important that we support an alliance between LGBT and straight Russians to oppose all tyranny.
+It is important that we support an alliance between LGBT and straight Russians to oppose all tyranny and defend human rights:

 Even if this was true, why do young people need protecting from the reality of same-sex love?
 This excuse is implicit homophobia.